6 Tips for Pitching Your Specialty Food Brand to Top National Editors

 So how did we manage to get face time with such an elite group?
 Here are 6 tips that got us there and will help you make a powerful pitch and lasting impression at any editorial visit.

-- Tell a Compelling Story with Narrative, Video, and Taste — For this presentation, we asked our influencer, a registered dietitian, to deliver the Wild Blueberry story for us.
-She was the perfect fit for the audience.
+For this presentation, we asked our influencer, a registered dietitian, to deliver the Wild Blueberry story for us.
+She was the perfect fit for the specialty food audience.
 She had recently visited the wild blueberry barrens and could speak about her experience and her excitement learning about the Wild Blueberry.
 To set the stage, we wanted to share with the editors a sense of place – miles of wild blueberry fields as far as the eye can see as well as show them how differently wild blueberries grow – low to the ground with thousands of varieties in each field.
 We couldn’t bring them to the wild blueberry barrens in person, so we brought it to them through a short video that included breathtaking footage and interviews with thought leaders in the real food movement.
 We also brought along a few props like a hand rake so that they could see and experience what is required to harvest wild blueberry fields by hand.

 Ethos is a multiplatform branding agency that develops and executes integrated marketing campaigns across multiple channels for companies inside and outside of Maine.